 - Catalytically active RNA molecules

-- Catalyze chemical reactions, just as enzymes do
+- Catalyze chemical reactions, just like enzymes

 - RRNA (ribosomal RNA)